vermastra/gdrive-Web3.0/README.md

 Hosted link: https://gdrive-web3.netlify.app

-Note: Make sure your ganache is running because the truffle is configured to ganache.
+Note: Make sure your ganache is running or you are using Gorli testnet.